 ARE RETURNS/CANCELLATIONS ACCEPTED?

-All sales are final, and returns are not accepted.
+All sales are final, and returns are not accepted, including the purchase of gift cards.
 Listing photos and descriptions accurately depict the items for sale in my shop.
 Though, please bear in mind that every computer is different and color may vary slightly on every monitor.
 Upon request, I will send you detailed photos of anything you wish to purchase ahead of time and will answer any questions you want to ask me, so please be sure you are 100% satisfied before completing the transaction process.
 If for whatever reason, a payment does need to be refunded, it will be returned to you in the same form of currency that was used for purchase.

 DO YOU ACCEPT INTERNATIONAL ORDERS?